Birdsong, after so long

 The Kidneys of the Land

 Slowly, our wetlands are recovering, although it will take many years for swamp forest to return.
-Meanwhile, Tahi is now home several classes of wetland: saline – mangroves and rush dominated swamps; freshwater – reed swamps in deeper water; and sedgelands and flax where there is no free-standing water.
+Meanwhile, Tahi is now home to several classes of wetland: saline – mangroves and rush dominated swamps; freshwater – reed swamps in deeper water; and sedgelands and flax where there is no free-standing water.

 Our Dry Lands